AnsBalin/skorche/README.md

 # _skorche_

-_skorche_ is (or will be!) a lightweight python library for simple task orchestration.
+_skorche_ is (or will be!) a lightweight python library for simple task orchestration and pipeline management.
 It provides a declarative API for constructing workflows and pipelines out of existing functions and allows different parts of the pipeline to operate asynchronously and scale independently.

 ```python
 input_files = ['cat1.zip', 'cat2.zip', 'dog1.zip']